AnimaGUS-minerva/ChariWTs/README.md

    https://github.com/ruby/openssl/pull/141

-The name ChariWT is chosen to sound like "chariot", but have the sequence "C" "W" and "T" in it.
+The name ChariWT is chosen to sound like "chariot", but have the letter sequence "C" "W" and "T" in it.